asyarb/react-use-googlelogin/README.md

 ## Gotchas

-### The user is lost if I refresh the page
+### The user is lost if I refresh the page!

 This is "intended".
-I didn't want to make any assumptions as to how someone would want to persist user information, so it's left up to the developer to do so.
+I didn't want to make any assumptions as to how developers would want to persist user information, so it's left up to the developer to do so.

-The hook does provide a `autoSignIn` option that can automatically re-authenticate a user when the app refreshes, but this may not provide the most ideal UX for some use-cases.
+The hook does provide a `autoSignIn` option that can automatically re-authenticate a user when the app refreshes, but this may not provide the most ideal UX for some use cases.

 For a more seamless UX, a solution leveraging `localStorage` or cookies is recommended.